satyasea/blake/README.md

 Philosophy
 ------------
-As both a sailor and complex systems thinker, amidst chaos, I assess crises and recover, and seek a consistent heading at the helm.
+I focus on personal growth and well-being.
+I think differently, I'm pro-diversity, feminist, and pro-LGBTQ+.
+As both a sailor and complex systems thinker, amidst chaos, I assess crises, evaluate, reflect, and recover, and seek a consistent heading at the helm.
 I have a childlike curiosity spanning many fields, from art and music to how machines work.
 I'm visual, spacial, and abstract.
 In fact, I rebuilt my vintage BMW engine in my garage when I was in college.
 I bring this to all things.
 I take deep dives into Wikipedia, go down the wormholes and rabbit holes and read the fine print.
 I am interested in personalities and motives, and understand the value of building effective coalitions, since greater power comes from interdependence.
 I take pride in elegant ideas, even simple ones, inventions, solutions, even great failures.
-I focus on personal growth and well-being.
-I'm differently abled, a pro-diversity, feminist, pro-LGBTQ+.

 Skillset: scope of knowledge and experience
 ------------